-- 3.5.2.
-An automatic barrier shall be permanently marked with manual deployment instructions.
+- 3.5.2 An automatic barrier shall be permanently marked with manual deployment instructions.
 Alternatively, the barrier's "Design, Installation, Operation, and Maintenance Manual" shall include instructions for manual deployment.
-The instruction manual must be permanently stored in an easily accessible location within close proximity to the barrier. - 3.5.3.
-The marking for flood mitigation valves shall be located on the cover plate so that it is visible after the valve has been installed. - 3.5.4.
-Any other pertinent marking information required by the referenced standards or other national or international standard to which the system is manufactured shall be permanently marked on a suitable data plate. - 3.5.5.
-The model identification shall correspond with the manufacturer's catalog designation.
-The manufacturer shall not place this model identification on any other product.
+The instruction manual must be permanently stored in an easily accessible location within close proximity to the barrier. - 3.5.3 The marking for a flood mitigation valve shall be located so that it is visible after the device has been installed. - 3.5.4 Any other pertinent marking information required by the referenced standards or other national or international standard to which the system is manufactured shall be permanently marked on a suitable data plate. - 3.5.5 The model identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as certified.
+The manufacturer shall not place this model identification on any other product unless covered by a separate agreement.